-Signs of Dehydration in Children
+Dehydration in Children

 - They have a greater skin surface area to body weight ratio, affecting the sweat loss rate.

-Symptoms of Dehydration in Children
+What Are the Symptoms of Dehydration in Children?

 Did you know?

-Managing Dehydration in Children
+Prevention: Managing Dehydration

 Click below for Dosage instructions:

 - Hydralyte Effervescent Electrolyte Tablets